leoboyean/Movies/README.md

 - [x] Fragment Animation

-## Contribuciones
+## Contributions

-Las contribuciones son bienvenidas.
-Para ello:
+Contributions are welcome.
+To do so:
-1. Realiza un fork del repositorio.
+1. perform a fork of the repository.
-2. Crea una nueva rama (feature/nueva-funcionalidad).
+2. Create a new branch (feature/new-functionality).
-3. Envía un Pull Request explicando los cambios realizados.
+3. Send a Pull Request explaining the changes made.

+### Collaborators
+- 0